Reason: CORS header 'Access-Control-Allow-Origin' missing

-Warning: Using the wildcard to allow all sites to access a private API is a bad idea for what should be obvious reasons.
+Warning: Using the wildcard to allow all sites to access a private API is a bad idea.

 To allow any site to make CORS requests without using the

-* wildcard (for example, to enable credentials), your server must read the value of the request's
+wildcard (for example, to enable credentials), your server must read the value of the

 Origin header and use that value to set

 header to indicate that some headers are being set dynamically depending on the origin.

 The exact directive for setting headers depends on your web server.
 In Apache, add a